 For my self guided walks around Amsterdam check out these two posts: How I Spent One Day Exploring Amsterdam Solo! & Walking Guide from Amsterdam Centraal Station to the Rijksmuseum.

 If you want to book onto a tour in Amsterdam, I would recommend one of the below.
 I loved doing a boat tour on my first trip alone to Amsterdam and it passed a few hours well.
 And I really enjoyed visiting the Moco museum on my recent trip!

-3. Know that English is Well Spoken
+3. English is Well Spoken

 The Dutch speak English very well, it’s taught in their schools and this makes Amsterdam and the Netherlands in general a really good place to travel alone if you are worried about communication.
-In fact, out of all the countries in Europe it’s probably the best to visit in terms of communication in English aside from the UK!

 4. Research Cool Places to Eat in Amsterdam and Give Meal’s a Purpose

 Amsterdam is full of really cool restaurants and cafes.
 I know that some people worry about eating meals solo and being in a City like Amsterdam where there are a lot of groups visiting it may seem intimidating.